zhqwq/e-commerce-api/README.md

   npm install
 `

-## Run
+## Usage
-1. configure .env file with your MONGO_URL
+1. configure .env file with your MONGO_URL and SECRET_KEY
 2. Run the command
 `
   npm run start
 `

-When you see 'Listening on port 5000' and 'DB connection established', it means web server is ready.
+3. When you see 'Listening on port 5000' and 'DB connection established', it means web server is ready.